learn-academy-2022-hotel/week-6-assessment-priceymineral/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-action: "GET" location: /students => index
+action: "GET" location: /students => index - would retrieve all the entries in the database

-action: "POST" location: /students => create
+action: "POST" location: /students => create - adds an entry to the database

-action: "GET" location: /students/new => new
+action: "GET" location: /students/new => new - 	returns an HTML form for creating a new document

-action: "GET" location: /students/2 => show
+action: "GET" location: /students/2 => show - will retrieve a specific document from a database, in this case one that is associated with the number 2 (typically id)

-action: "GET" location: /students/2/edit => edit
+action: "GET" location: /students/2/edit => edit - return an HTML form for editing a document

 action: "PATCH" location: /students/2 => update